sisl/ExpFamilyPCA.jl/paper.md

 B_F(p \| q) = F(p) - F(q) - \langle \nabla F(q), p - q \rangle.
 $$

-When $F$ is chosen to be the convex conjugate of the log partition of an exponential family distribution, minimizing the induced Bregman divergence is the same as maximizing the correspodning log-likelihood [@azoury; @forster] (see [documentation](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/bregman/)).
+When $F$ is chosen to be the convex conjugate of the log partition of an exponential family distribution, minimizing the induced Bregman divergence is the same as maximizing the corresponding log-likelihood [@azoury; @forster] (see [documentation](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/bregman/)).

 ## Exponential Family Principal Component Analysis